 Sheriff Staly holds a Master’s degree in Justice Administration from the University of Louisville and a Bachelor’s degree in Criminal Justice from Rollins College.
 Sheriff Staly is a graduate of the 177th Session of the FBI National Academy, the Southern Police Institute’s 79th Administrative Officer’s Course and is trained in Homeland Security.
 Sheriff Staly also graduated from the 112th Session of the National Sheriff’s Institute.

-Sheriff Staly serves as a Commissioner for the Commission on Florida Law Enforcement Accreditation and is on the Board of Directors of the Florida Sheriffs Youth Ranches and the Florida Deputy Sheriff’s Association.
+Sheriff Staly serves as a Commissioner for the Commission on Florida Law Enforcement Accreditation and is on the Board of Directors of the Florida Sheriffs Youth Ranches and serves as Vice President of the Florida Deputy Sheriff’s Association.
 He is an active member of the Florida Sheriff’s Association, the Volusia-Flagler Police Chiefs Association, the B.P.O.E.
 Elks of Palm Coast, Bunnell Lodge 200 F.&A.M., and the Flagler County Gun and Archery Club.
 He is a life member of the National Rifle Association.
 Sheriff Staly has been awarded life memberships in the National Sheriff’s Association, International Association Chiefs of Police, Southern Police Institute Alumni Association and the Florida Police Chiefs Association.
 In 2015, President Obama awarded Sheriff Staly the President’s Lifetime Achievement Award.
+In 2019, the Florida Sheriff’s Association awarded Sheriff Staly the Lifetime Achievement Award.

 Sheriff Staly and his wife, Debbie, are members of Flagler Beach United Methodist Church and live in Palm Coast.
 Sheriff Staly has two grown daughters, Lauren and Diana, and three grandchildren, Aiden, Lexi and Adalynn.